NATIONAL CAMPAIGN FOR CHILD WELFARE

 Transformed the lives of 113,000 children and youth

-Worked in partnership with 77 child and youth serving partners in 10 provinces and 2 territories.
+Worked in partnership with more than 70 child and youth serving partners in 10 provinces and 2 territories annually.

 Explore the critical programs, supports and resources our donors are making possible, which address the most urgent needs of our children and youth.

 For young people involved in the child welfare system, their 18th birthday tends not to be a cause for celebration.
 At age 18, they officially “age out” of the child welfare system, meaning that they no longer have access to the critical supports that help them maintain stability in their lives – like a social worker, foster family, or other caregivers.
 Without these supports, many young people drop out of school, and enter a life of homelessness and poverty.

 Together with our donors, Children’s Aid Foundation of Canada provides access to urgently needed programs – such as sustainable housing, employability services, financial literacy, healthy eating and food preparation, and mentoring – for the young people we serve as they transition into a new life of independence.

 Below are examples of two such programs:

 The Teddy Bear Fund provides long-term, stable funding to address the most urgent needs of children and youth who have experienced abuse and neglect.
 Created to be responsive to the changing needs of kids as they grow and to the evolving child welfare system, the Teddy Bear Fund allows Children’s Aid Foundation of Canada to allocate essential resources where they are needed, when they are needed – much as a caring parent would.

 With support from our donors, the Teddy Bear Fund fills the gap between what Toronto’s children need to survive and what they need to thrive – such as community-level parenting supports to keep families together, enabling kids to go to camp, providing gifts to celebrate birthdays and special milestones, school supplies and life-skills training such as computer and financial literacy.